jonnyallum/poundtrades.app/README.md

 1. **Theme Context**: A React context that provides theme values and a toggle function
 2. **System Theme Detection**: Automatically detects and applies the system theme preference
-3. **Manual Toggle**: Users can manually toggle between light, dark, and system themes
+3. **Manual Toggle**: Users can manually toggle between light, dark, and system themes in the More tab
 4. **Persistent Settings**: Theme preference is saved and persists between app sessions

 ### Theme Structure